IOS

 5 Promising Features Of IOS 13 Developers Need To Know About

-Unsurprisingly, Apple is known for breaking its own records and no denies it has always kept its bar high and relentlessly made the user experience much more mesmerizing.
+Unsurprisingly, Apple is known for breaking its records and no denies it has always kept its bar high and relentlessly made the user experience much more mesmerizing.
 Thanks to the incremental improvements.

-And with iOS 13, it feels Apple’s main focus is on quality-of-life updates.
+And with iOS 13, it feels like Apple’s main focus is on quality-of-life updates.
 In developer lingo, it’s all about refinement.
 We all have gone through the list of iOS 13 updates no less than a whale, but when compared to previous versions of iOS, there is a line of lesser-known features that failed to make big headlines but are most sought after.
 Here is the promising list:

 1. NFC Gets More Muscles

-NFC that powers Apple Pay has got more powerful.
+NFC which powers Apple Pay has got more powerful.
 As said in the WWDC conference, now apps will be able to write directly to blank tags, as well as interact with tags through native protocols instead of only allowing iPhone apps to read NFC tags.
 This opens up a range of new application possibilities for developers, including the ability to develop iOS apps that read passports and contactless smart cards and interact with NFC-enabled hardware.

 2. Security and Privacy Got New Layers